eoinkelly/notes/music/theory/music.md

 | m7            | ?               | +17.6                   |
 | Octave        | 2:1             | 0                       |

+So 12TET is sometimes a +/- 17 cents compromise.
+That's a lot.

 ## Intervals

 So it's all about **frequency intervals** and not much to do with absolute frequencies